Lead Belly: Technique

 Lead Belly styled himself "King of the Twelve-String Guitar", and despite his use of other instruments, such as the accordion, the most enduring image of Lead Belly as a performer is wielding his unusually large Stella twelve-string.
 This guitar had a slightly longer scale length than a standard guitar, increasing the tension on the instrument, which, given the added tension of the six extra strings, meant that a trapeze-style tailpiece was needed to help resist bridge lifting.
 It had slotted tuners and ladder bracing.

-Lead Belly played with finger picks much of the time, using a thumb pick to provide walking bass lines described as "tricky" and "inventive", and occasionally to strum.
+Ledbetter played with finger picks much of the time, using a thumb pick to provide walking bass lines described as "tricky" and "inventive", and occasionally to strum.
 This technique, combined with low tunings and heavy strings, gives many of his recordings a piano-like sound.
 Scholars have suggested much of his guitar playing was inspired equally by barrelhouse piano and the Mexican Bajo Sexto, a type of guitar that he encountered in Texas and Louisiana.

-Lead Belly's tunings are debated by both modern and contemporary musicians and blues enthusiasts alike, but it seems to be a down-tuned variant of standard tuning.
+Ledbetter's tunings are debated by both modern and contemporary musicians and blues enthusiasts alike, but it seems to be a down-tuned variant of standard tuning.
 Footage of his chording is scarce, so trying to decode his chords is difficult.
 It is likely that he tuned his guitar strings relative to one another, so that the actual notes shifted as the strings wore.
 Such down-tuning was a common technique before the development of truss rods, and was intended to prevent the instrument's neck from warping.

-Lead Belly's playing style was popularized by Pete Seeger, who adopted the twelve-string guitar in the 1950s and released an instructional LP and book using Lead Belly as an exemplar of technique.
+Ledbetter's playing style was popularized by Pete Seeger, who adopted the twelve-string guitar in the 1950s and released an instructional LP and book using Lead Belly as an exemplar of technique.
+In an April 1963 interview on Folk Music Worldwide, Seeger characterized Lead Belly as his silent mentor: "Yeah, and when I stop to think of it, he was my main music teacher although he didn't know it.
+I'd follow him around and watch his hands closely.
+I admired him so."

-In some of the recordings in which Lead Belly accompanied himself, he made an unusual type of grunt between his verses, sometimes described as "haah!"
+In some of the recordings in which Ledbetter accompanied himself, he made an unusual type of grunt between his verses, sometimes described as "haah!"
 Songs such as "Looky Looky Yonder", "Take This Hammer", "Linin' Track", and "Julie Ann Johnson" feature this unusual vocalization.
-In "Take This Hammer", Lead Belly explained, "Every time the men say, 'Haah,' the hammer falls.
+In "Take This Hammer", Lead Belly explained: "Every time the men say, 'Haah,' the hammer falls.
 The hammer rings, and we swing, and we sing."
 The "haah" sound can also be heard in work chants sung by Southern railroad section workers, "gandy dancers", in which it was used to coordinate work crews as they laid and maintained tracks.